-It is the policy of the University of Arizona College of Medicine – Phoenix that students are required to follow federal law and regulations which require that all students receiving financial assistance maintain Satisfactory Academic Progress (SAP).
+It is the policy of the University of Arizona College of Medicine – Phoenix (COM-P) that students receiving financial assistance are required to follow federal law and regulations (§668.16, §668.32, §668.34) which require they maintain Satisfactory Academic Progress (SAP).
 Satisfactory Academic Progress is defined as the successful completion of degree requirements according to established increments that lead to awarding the degree within published time limits.

 Process